aws-samples/aws-incident-response-playbooks-workshop/playbooks/credential_exposure/IAM_credential_exposure.md

 #### SecurityAdminRole
 - To perform security tool administrative tasks such as Athena or GuardDuty administration: customer IAM Policy

-#### PLEASE NOTE: These roles can be accessed using CloudShell, for AWS CLI from a stand-alone device such as a laptop, you will need to configure them.
-Throughout this playbook they will be accessed using AWS CLI profile with the same name as the role.
-If you are using CloudShell, remove the `--profile` from the call.
+## Assuming Roles:
+- CloudShell provides a Linux shell environment with temporary credentials associated with the current IAM Role you are signed in to the console.
+The AWS CLI will use these session tokens by default.
+- Alternatively you can install the AWS CLI in Windows, Linux, and MacOS and configure multiple IAM Roles to be assumed using the `-- profile` parameter.

+**All examples in this playbook use the `--profile` parameter to indicate the IAM Role required for the AWS CLI command.
+If you use CloudShell, remove the `--profile` parameter from the AWS CLI call.**

 * * *